EquitableLettersSP/ELSP/CODE_OF_CONDUCT.md

 Contributor Covenant Code of Conduct written for the development and use for Open Source Projects, at
 [Version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
-This is version 1.0 of our Code of Conduct was adopted on 8 Feb 2021.
+This is version 1.0 of our Code of Conduct, which was adopted on 8 Feb 2021.

 ## Our Pledge